 Inventory Management is a technique through which stocked goods, inventories, and non-capitalized assets are primarily disciplined according to their specific shape and placement.
 Inventory can be any good or material that a business holds for receiving the goal of resale or repair.

-At different locations of a supply network, planned course of production and stock of materials, you will be in a need of Inventory Management System.
+At different locations of a supply network, planned course of production, and stock of materials, you will be in a need of an Inventory Management System.

 Inventory Management Working